National Civil Rights Museum- Lorraine Motel822 Votes Currently Open

 The first hotel here was a 16 room accommodation that was meant mostly to serve the up level Black clients.
 The place was from the very initial days the location for low scale Black residents and so the movement could gain force over here.
 The hotel was not only for guests but also for residents, who were mostly workers here.
 The last resident here was a black woman named Jaqueline Smith who used to be a house keeper here.
 It is known that she had locked herself in her room and had to be evicted after she was dismissed from work.

-National Civil Rights Museum- Lorraine Motel Information
+National Civil Rights Museum- Lorraine Motel Travel Tips

 - There are loud speakers inside the museum for better hearing.